From ownership to services

 We also see other forms of cooperation.
 In the real estate world traditional development is being done in isolated steps.
 There is no integrated development with respect to the house the electrical installation the heating system and the sharing of local generated energy and the use in mobility .
 These aspects are increasingly being considered as important so other parties in the process of real estate creation and management become more important.
 Existing products can be combined differently, and existing techniques can be integrated.

 And all this against the background that “green consciousness” is maturing in our society where sustainable is becoming the standard and no longer “a nice to have”.
 Consumers seem to realize that our fossil energy sources are no longer an option so that we have to reduce the dependency of CO2 emitting energy sources.

-This is what LiveFree is doing “Building houses which are complete independent from fossil energy resources”
+This is what LiveFree is doing “Building energy systems for houses which are complete independent from fossil energy resources”